frnsys/broca/README.md

     )
 ```

-You can force the recomputation of an entire pipe by specifying `refresh=True`:
+You can force the recomputation of an entire pipeline by specifying `refresh=True`:

 ```python
 p = Pipeline(